danilo-alm/url-shortener/README.md

 ## Environment Variables

-This project relies on environment variables that you can configure in a `.env` file.
-You can also just go with the defaults.
+This project relies on environment variables that you can configure in a .env file.
+A .env.example file is provided with all available variables and their default values — you can copy it using cp .env.example .env.
+Alternatively, you can skip this step and rely on the built-in defaults.

 ### 🔗 MongoDB Configuration